redislabs-training/ru203/README.md

 docker-compose up -d
 ```

-This will launch a Redis instance with RediSearch installed.
+This will launch a Redis Stack instance.
 The instance will be listening on localhost port 6379.

 When you're done with this container, stop it like so: